Quantum cellular automata for quantum error correction and density classification

 Lastly, we reiterate that Eq.~\eqref{inverse_relation} allows us to convert flip times into logical-flip probabilities and vice versa whenever the logical-flip probabilities are described by a geometric distribution.
-We can therefore estimate the simulated flip times for the quantum repetition code from the logical-flip-probability data provided in Ref.~\cite{repetition}.
-Although the repetition code only really obeys a geometric distribution if noise is phenomenological, incoherent and restricted to data qubits, we can make rough estimates using Eq.~\eqref{inverse_relation} also when other phenomenological noise models are used for the quantum-system simulations.
-For a phenomenological noise model with $p=1/12$ (also for ancilla qubits) and $n=11$, Ref.~\cite{repetition} gives $P(1) \approx 0.05$ and $P(1) \approx 0.1$ when incoherent and coherent noise are considered, respectively.
+We can therefore also estimate flip times for the quantum repetition code simulated under different noise scenarios from the logical-flip-probability data provided in Ref.~\citeS{repetitionS}.
+Although the repetition code only really obeys a geometric distribution if the system ends in the code space after each error-correction cycle, so that flip times would be measured in terms of QEC cycles, we can make rough estimates using Eq.~\eqref{inverse_relation} also when a single extended QEC cycle with space-time decoding is considered.
+For a phenomenological noise model with $p=1/12$ (also for ancilla qubits) and $n=11$, Ref.~\citeS{repetitionS} gives $P(1) \approx 0.05$ and $P(1) \approx 0.1$ when incoherent and coherent noise are considered, respectively.
 This would correspond to $\langle T_F \rangle \sim 20$ and $\langle T_F \rangle\sim 10$ for the incoherent and coherent cases.
-The high values of $P(1)$ for the simulated repetition code, even with $\Delta =0$, can be related to the application of noise on the ancilla qubits, which can lead to faulty syndrome estimation and therefore deteriorate the correction performance.
+The high values of $P(1)$ for the simulated repetition code with global decoding, even with $\Delta =0$, can be attributed to the application of noise on the ancilla qubits, which can lead to faulty syndrome estimation and therefore deteriorate the correction performance.
 In fact, a pair of false syndromes can lead to correction-induced errors in an entire set of data qubits and therefore have a much larger weight on the performance deterioration of the repetition code than data-qubit errors.